 #7 Bridges in highway network in Spain

-BAGH TECNICA committed to implement and demonstrate the ASHVIN technologies for the inspection of all structures located in Highway Networks of the provinces of Barcelona.
+BAGH TECNICA committed to implement and demonstrate ASHVIN technologies for the inspection of structures located in Highway Networks of the provinces of Barcelona, owned by MITMA.
 ASHVIN technology will be implemented to support the inspection of a bridge with a total length of 800 meters.
 Structures will be equipped with sensors, images and remote sensing.
 The corresponding digital twins will be developed and the ASHVIN model matching methods and asset management applications will be validated.

 #8 Footbridge in Germany